Deadlineem/Extras-Addon-for-YimMenu/README.md

    - Press 2 to Download/Install Extras Addon (Only use after you've installed/used YimMenu)
    - Press 3 to Download FateInjector (Goes to your Downloads folder)
    - Press 4 to delete YimMenus cache (For updating/crash fixing)
-   - Press 5 to go to Optional Downloads (Animations, XML Maps/Vehicles)
+   - Press 5 to go to Optional Downloads (Animations, XML Maps/Vehicles, Json Outfits/Vehicles, YimASI, ScriptHookV)
    - Press 6 to read the How-To for YimMenu
    - Press 7 to Exit the Application